mcds-cmu/11637/_includes/syllabus/take_care.md

 - On-campus: CMU Police: 412-268-2323
 - Off-campus: 911

-If you have questions about this or your coursework, please let us know.
+Please let us know if you have questions about this or your coursework.